-Stretching the feet is a great way to prevent injuries.
-If you have any concerns with your feet consult with Brain Middleton, DPM from Medical Foot Care Center.
+Ankle pain can be caused by a number of problems and may be potentially serious.
+If you have ankle pain, consult with Brain Middleton, DPM from Medical Foot Care Center.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 If you have any questions, please feel free to contact our office located in Rome, GA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.